exoad/exoad/README.md

       Flutter
     </a>
     -
-    Learned after migrating from Swing for general GUI apps creation
+    Learned after migrating from Swing for general GUI app creation
   </li>
   <li>
     <a